-This evil genius, the ghost of departing Toryism, haunted them into the belief that Dr. Duncombe was a minor thing, while Sir Francis was "justly of the greatest importance."-Thus possessed by this unequal view, little attention was bestowed upon the testimony or the inferences from it, affecting the subordinate individual.
-Hence they sent for Mr. Bidwell, who is known to be wholly unconnected with the Reform Society, and so averse to personal attendance at public meetings, as never to honor them with his presence.
-In this House, indeed, he held as a public man the station of first commoner of the land, reflecting upon it all the dignity which learning, elequence and virtue could confer.
-But out of this House, he was notoriously so estranged from political transactions, as to render any application to him, a priori, certainly fruitless.
+the Reform Society, and so averse to personal attendance at public meetings, as never to honor them with his presence.
+In this House, indeed, he held as a public man the station of first commoner of the land, reflecting upon it all the dignity which learning, cloquence and virtue could confer.
+But out of this House, he was notoriously so estranged from political transactions. as to render any application to him, a priori, certainly fruitless.
 In the same manner they applied to Dr. Baldwin, who is honorary President of the Reform Society, but whose venerable age and growing infirmities render him only an occasional attendant upon anniversary and extraordinary seasons.
-The application to Messrs.
-Shaver and Cooke from the Eastern extremity of the Province, and to others more or less distant from the metropolis, was also calculated to keep up the appearance of inquiry, in a way, however, which was sure to elicit nothing.
+The application to Mesrs Shaver and Cooke from the Eastern extremity of the Province, and to others more or less dis. tant from the metropolis, was also calculated to keep up the appearance of inquiry, in a way, however, which was sure to elicit nothing.
 And because it elicited nothing, the honorable and learned committee from nothing deduced something to prove Dr. Duncombe an impostor in England.
-Surely, those hon. and learned gentlemen will feel the worse than error into which this evil genius has haunted them; for had the subject of their malediction in preferring his private claims at the Colonial Office, privately intimated that he had the honor (an honor it was) to represent the Reformers in Canada; and had Lord Glenelg written out to learn whether the character assumed was fictitious; then, Sir, there might have been an apparent ground for this invidious charge.
-But when Dr. Duncombe openly assumed this character in a public, not a private correspondence, and did so in a petition to the British House of Commons before the British nation and the world, detection and disgrace were certain to follow false pretensions; and surely no apology (save that of haunted imagination) can be suggested for those, who under a knowledge of these circumstances, charged him with a fraud "to advance" private claims" which the attempted imposition would certainly defeat.
+Surely, those hon. and learned vately intimated that he had the honor (an honor it was) to represent the Reformers in Canada: and had Lord Glenelg written out to learn whether the character assumed was fictitious; ther, Sii, there might have been an apparent ground for this invidious charge.
+But when Dr. Duncombe openly assumed this character in a public, not a private correspondence, and gentlemen will feel the worse than error into which this evil genius has haunted them: for had the subject of their malediction in preferring his private claims at the Colonial Office, pridid so in a petition to the British House of Commons before the British nation and the world, detection and disgrace were certain to follow false pretensions; and surely no apology [save that of haunted imagination] can be suggested for those, who under a knowledge of - hese circumstances, charged him with a fraud "to advance private claims" which the attempted imposition would certainly defeat.

-It is, Sir, a maxim in law, that you must produce the best evidence the nature of the case admits.
+It is, Sir, a maxim in Law, that you must produce the best evidence the nature of the case admits.
 Why did not the Lawyers upon this select committee observe this rule founded in reason and justice?
-Why did they forget to send for the active Vice Presidents of high and long established characters, as James E. Small, Esq. barrister at law, and late member forthis City? or for James Leslie, Esq., one of our most intelligent and wealthy merchants?
-And above all why not send for the Secretary of the Society? and for the Secretary of the Executive Committee of that Society, intrusted by it and all its kindred branches in the country with the active conduct of their affairs?
+Why did they forget to send for the active Vice Presidents of high and long established characters, as James E. Small, Esq. barrister at law, and late member for this City ! or for James Lesslie, Esq. one of our most intelligent and wealthy merchants !--And above all why not send for the Secretary of the Society ! and for the Secretary of the Executive Committee of that Society, intrusted by it and all its kindred branches in the country with the active conduct of their affairs?
 Why did they not send a subpæna dues tecum, to give the Truth as it might appear in the minutes and records of this society?
-It is not, sir, for me to state what might have been proved had they chosen to seek the facts from the fountain head: it is enough to show that a Report characterized by such a spirit, and blind to the clearer evidence within the very precincts of the City, is unentitled to our adoption.

-This negligence of due investigation by so learned a body, is the less. excusable, because on the 30th of November, when the Select Committee had been but lately organized and was barely in operation, Dr. Duncombe had arrived, and was justly greeted on his return, with the welcome of the people.
-The following appeared in the public papers:-
+of the City, is unentitled to our adoption.
+This negligence of due investigation by so learned a body, is the less excusable, because on the 30th of November, when the Select Committee had been but lately organized and was bar ely in operation, Dr. Duncombe had arrived, and was justly greeted on his return with the welcome of the people.
+The following appeared is not, sir, for me to state what might have been proved had they chosen to seek the facts from the fountain head; it is enough to show that a to the clearer evidence within the very precints in the public papers :- in the public papers:-